About this Document

 fwd-dnsfirewall policy to the appropriate users, groups and/or computers.

-- If application control is activated on your system, ensure that DNS traffic is allowed.
+- If application control is activated on your system, ensure that DNS traffic is also allowed.

 LDAP Synchronization & Authentication